ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“A near-miss occurred when two samples were swapped, but the error was caught during the procedure.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See traditional definition

-      **Example usage:**
-      *“A near-miss occurred when an outdated HIV resistance database was nearly used, which would have missed a clinically relevant variant in a sample, but the issue was detected before reporting results.”*

    .. raw:: html